-Helplessly watching this family navigate the frustrating waters of maxed-out social services, excessive bureaucracy, denials by insurance companies, and indifference by society, close friends pondered their options.
+Helplessly watching this family navigate the frustrating waters of maxed-out social services, excessive bureaucracy, insurance companies’ denials, and society’s indifference, close friends pondered their options.
 As a result, Hope For Three was born in April 2011.

-Inspired by the Montgomery triplets, Hope For Three, a local nonprofit and autism organization, was established to raise community awareness and provide resources and support, in the form of financial aid, to families with children diagnosed with ASD.
+Inspired by the Montgomery triplets, Hope For Three, a local nonprofit and autism organization, was established to raise community awareness and provide resources and support through financial aid to families with autistic children and loved ones.

 Please take a moment to read our story about faith, HOPE, and determination.

 Hope and Eric Montgomery of Richmond, Texas, were proud, elated, and relieved when their spontaneous identical triplet girls were born healthy and strong.
 Londyn, Lakin, and Lauren joined big brother Collin on March 25, 2006.

-By age four, all three girls were diagnosed with PDD-NOS (Pervasive Development Disorder-Not Otherwise Specified), a diagnosis that fell under the umbrella (at the time) of ASD or autism.
+By age four, all three girls were diagnosed with PDD-NOS (Pervasive Development Disorder-Not Otherwise Specified).
+This diagnosis fell under the umbrella (at the time) of ASD or autism.

 ASD is a neurological disorder that results in impaired social interaction and communication skills and restricted and repetitive behavior.
-The Center for Disease Control and Prevention (CDC) reported in December 2021 that “1 in 44 American children are diagnosed with autism.”
+The Centers for Disease Control and Prevention (CDC) reported in March 2023 that “1 in 36 American children are diagnosed with autism.”

-Eric and Hope are two average American hard-working, proud, private citizens.
-Eric, an NGL Scheduler for Oxy Chemical.
-Hope, a full-time Mother, tends to the children and the home while endlessly searching and researching available therapies, schooling, medical advice, treatments, and endless avenues to help their girls.
+Eric and Hope are two average American, hard-working, proud private citizens: Eric is a Senior Scheduler for Occidental Energy Marketing, Inc., and Hope, a full-time mother, tends to the children and the home while endlessly searching and researching available therapies, schooling, medical advice, treatments, and endless avenues to help their girls.

 Most recognize the high cost of raising four children, now add the expenses of trying to secure proper treatment for the girls; this all but drained the family.
-The financial burden the Montgomery family struggles with daily, and the emotional roller coaster they continue to experience is quite simply indescribable and unimaginable.
-The lifetime cost to care for a person with autism is estimated to extend up to $2.4 million.
+The daily financial burden the Montgomery family struggles with and the emotional roller coaster they continue to experience are indescribable and unimaginable.
+The lifetime cost to care for one autistic person is estimated to extend up to $2.4 million.
 Now, think for a moment, times three.